canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 ## Running SQL over a live stream
 Duration: 5:00

 Because we related Apache Drill to Kafka, Juju will have automatically configured our DFS and Kafka datasources.
-If you navigate to Apache Drill in a browser you can see both are configured in the Sources tab, for example a Kafka data source should look similar to:
+If you navigate to Apache Drill in a browser you can see both are configured in the Storage tab, for example a Kafka data source should look similar to:

     {
       "type": "kafka",